John Paul Sr. (racing driver): Personality

-Paul Sr.'s "tantrums", his sociopathic and temperamental behaviour made those in the vicinity fear for their safety.
+Paul Sr.'s "tantrums", his sociopathic and temperamental behaviour, made those in his vicinity fear for their safety.
 As one IMSA official put it, "Senior is the most terrifying man I have ever met.
 Temper tantrums and wild outbursts are pretty commonplace in racing, but Senior's extend way beyond that.
 He is more than frightening.
 He is scary."
 He once stormed into his racing offices and threw a full briefcase across the room like a Frisbee.
 "If it had hit a secretary, it would have taken her head off," reported a witness.
 "And I know he never looked before he threw.
 He could have killed someone."

 Racing promoter Steve Earwood remembered an event between father and son at a Camel GT race in 1982.
 "The kid had just won the pole and we had him on a radio show and everyone was in a good mood... he couldn't have been happier," Earwood said.
 But, then "the old man showed up with his bride-to-be... (and) started screaming and yelling and chewed the kid up and down and sideways for something that had happened earlier.
 It was quite a scene and it rattled the hell out of the kid.
 He never did recover the rest of the night.
 He just looked beat."
 When asked if he was afraid of his father, Paul Jr. said, "My father can be very intimidating at times."
-John's son, John Paul Jr., passed away on December 29, 2020, at the age of sixty.
+John's son, John Paul Jr., died on December 29, 2020, at the age of sixty.